-10.3 BRAM evaluation
+BRAM evaluation

 The outputs of the modelling showed the bushfire risk profile of the LGA varying, the overall ignition potential is in the high to very high category.
 Likelihood of bushfire occurring may be reduced if an aggressive prevention program was undertaken.
 Fire behaviour potential could also be reduced by fuel reduction burning occurring in the areas of treatable vegetation types identified as high flammability with high head fire intensity (HFI) (older Dry Forest stands with high fuel loads).
 Note the areas identified as extreme HFI with moderate flammability is in Wet Forest stand types.
-Wet forest vegetation is generally untreatable by fuel reduction burning due to when conditions are safe to burn the vegetation is to wet, when the vegetation can carry fire it is generally unsafe during summer months with high or above FFDI.
+Wet forest vegetation is generally untreatable by fuel reduction burning due to when conditions are safe to burn the vegetation is too wet, when the vegetation can carry fire it is generally unsafe during summer months.

-11 Treating bushfire risk potential
+8. Treating bushfire risk potential

-11.1 Treatment statement
+Treatment statement